gi1mic/FT817-Elecraft-T1-Interface/README.md

 - It has a built in USB port making it easy to program.
 Just configure the Arduino IDE for a Leonardo board and plug the board in using a USB cable
 - Its ADC covers the required voltage range of the BAND_DATA pin
 - The RAW power input is rated up to 16V so it can be powered directly from the 13.8V output on the ACC connector
 - It has diode protection allowing the board to be power from either the USB port or the RAW input without frying the USB port if the RAW input goes above 5V.
+But please physically check your board just in case its a clone and does not include the protection.
+I take no responsibility  if you fry your USB port!
 - It can be put into sleep mode to reduce power consumption

 # Parts list